 Readout

-This FPGA probably needs a better name, as it handles the TTC interface too.

 With regard to the readout path (which is described in section 4.2), the functions of each Processor FPGA are as follows.

 It monitors status flags from the readout FIFOs.

 If the FIFOs contain the data for at least one complete event, the FPGA initiates the building of a readout packet.